Before You File: What You Need to Know

 - Login to eDEP Online Filing.
 If you have never used the system before, you will need to create an account first.

-- If you encounter difficulty while attempting to complete eDEP forms, consult the Troubleshooting eDEP quick-fix guide to solving many common problems with the online filing system.
+- If you encounter difficulty while attempting to complete eDEP forms, consult the Troubleshooting eDEP guide for solving many common problems with the online filing system.
 If none of the suggested fixes work, please email: email@example.com

 Contact MassDEP.
 See Dental Program Contacts in the column to the right.